 11. Affix a CE Marking to the Medical Device

-It must be affixed to the device itself, in the packaging, and in any instructions for use.
+The CE marking must be affixed to the device itself, in the packaging, and on any instructions for use.

 It is crucial for the CE marking to be visible, legible, and made with a material that cannot be washed away.